-These last few years have seen much uncertainty and recent changes to the ESA and EI benefits only makes things more confusing.
-With the conditions of your local Collective Agreement and the OSSTF Central deal, it can be hard to know the benefits available for Maternity/Parental Leaves.
+The last decade has seen many changes to the ESA, EI benefits and Collective Agreements regarding Maternity/Parental leaves and benefits.
+As well, with the conditions of your local Collective Agreement and the OSSTF Central deal, it can be hard to know the benefits available for Maternity/Parental Leaves.